 The Center for Stroke Rehabilitation at NewYork-Presbyterian Hospital is devoted to providing the most advanced stroke rehabilitation and developing innovative, effective treatments for stroke survivors.
 We are committed to providing state-of-the-art treatments that are not widely available at other centers in the New York metropolitan area, and creating and assessing new treatments to improve the lives of individuals living with the after-effects of stroke.
 We believe that integrating rehabilitation as early as possible in a patient's care offers the best chance of a successful recovery.

-The multidisciplinary rehabilitation team includes physical therapists, occupational therapists, speech therapists, recreational therapists, and physicians who are fellowship-trained in neurological rehabilitation.
+The multidisciplinary rehabilitation team includes physical therapists, occupational therapists, speech therapists, recreational therapists, and physicians trained in Physical Medicine and Rehabilitation (physiatrists) specializing in neurological rehabilitation.
 The goals of rehabilitation may include regaining lost function, building strength and endurance, and improving communication in patients who have lost some of the ability to speak and gesture.